ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* An L2 test system is up and running.
+* An L2 system is up and running.
 * The L2 must have a defined process for estimating a Transaction Fee based on varying Operating Conditions.
 * Operating Conditions must be measurable for the L2, including:
     * The current number of transactions waiting to be processed on the L2.